rupeshkaslay/8-bit-computer-on-breadboard/README.md

 Design and implement your own CPU and computer using basic digital building blocks on a digital circuit simulator.
 We implement the CPU as per Ben Eater's popular video series on the topic: https://www.youtube.com/watch?v=HyznrdDSSGM&amp;list=PLowKtXNTBypGqImE405J2565dvjafglHU

 # Background
 During the COVID-19 lockdown, I was looking for good electronics project to pass time.
 A friend sent me a link to Ben Eater's video series (link above) which immediately appealed to me.
 He implemented the CPU on a set of breadboards with basic digital ICs.
 However, due to the COVID-19 lockdown, I was not able to procure the components required to implement it physically.
-So I thought of implementing it on a digital simulator and it turned out to be a great learning experience.
+I therefore implemented it on a digital simulator.

+The CPU can access only 16 bytes of RAM.
+However, it implements micro-instructions with decoding logic for the micro-instructions stored in a decoder ROM.
+The simplicity of the implementation make it a great learning tool.

 Since Ben has an extensive 44 video playlist that explains all the core concepts and design, no additional documentation is offered here.
 Please acquire a basic understanding from that playlist.
 I made two changes to Ben's design that are listed below.